Malcolm Marx: Golden Lions / Lions

 After a stellar 2017 for the Lions, Marx picked up a number of awards for the Lions including Super Rugby Player of the Year, Supporters Player of the Year, Players Player of the Year and Most Valued Player of the Year.
-Marx continued this form into the 2018 Super Rugby season, finishing the competition as the Lions' top try-scorer of the year and he is now the join top try scorer (27) in Lions history, a record he shares with current team mates Courtnall Skosan and Lionel Mapoe.
+Marx continued this form into the 2018 Super Rugby season, finishing the competition as the Lions' top try-scorer of the year and he is now the joint top try scorer (27) in Lions history, a record he shares with current team mates Courtnall Skosan and Lionel Mapoe.

+Kubota Spears

+Marx joined the Kubota Spears Funabashi Tokyo Bay, a top Japanese rugby club in the Japan rugby League one, in August 2020.
+He has been a regular starter. he however missed the 2023 club season due to a knee injury that also ruled him out of the 2023 Rugby World Cup.

 South Africa 'A'

 In 2016, Marx was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He came on as a replacement in their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.
 He then started the second match of the series, a 26–29 defeat to the Saxons in George.